One month free — 20 contractor spots, then they're gone.

 Most Austin GCs add 1.5 to 3% of the project total to the bid for permits and design review coordination.
 ContractShield bids list permits as a separate line so the homeowner sees the cost without it being baked into labor.

-The two biggest gotchas on Austin GC bids: allowance line items for tile, fixtures, and appliances that vary widely between bidders, and missing line items for design review or permit-condition compliance.
-ContractShield surfaces both automatically and asks bidders to clarify before the homeowner has to.
+The two biggest gotchas to nail on Austin GC bids: allowance line items for tile, fixtures, and appliances, which clients underestimate, and line items for design review or permit-condition compliance.
+Spell both out and you protect your margin against change-order surprises — ContractShield surfaces them for you as you build the quote.

 What general contracting work is common in Austin?